joeblew999/pb-stack/README.md

 Gerard Webb

-Describes a Stack based on Pocketbase.
+Describes a Stack based on Pocketbase that where:

-A Forward engineering stack where:

-1. Server Golang Code is generated as much as possible, so that developers are not hand writing code causing bugs and security leaks, and allowing rapid extension of the system.
-This makes security audits much easier because its the code generator that is determining the security of the system.
+1. Server Golang Code is generated as much as possible, so that developers are not hand writing code causing bugs and security leaks, allowing rapid extension of the system.
 A Fix only requires a change to the generator allowing rapid remediation.

-2. Authentication and Authorisation is 100% controlled by the database, so that its highly secure.
+2. Authentication and Authorisation is 100% controlled by the database.

-3. GUI is 100% controlled using the HTMX principles, with Web, Desktop and Mobile is based off the same code, so development is rapid, security is highest possible.
+3. GUI is 100% controlled using the HTMX principles.
+Web and Native ( Desktop and  app ) is based off the same code, using WebViews and DeepLinks to align the Web with Native.

+4. Both Cloud and On Premise so that Organisations can control their own data.

 ## Stack

-This describes all parts to build a system that allows both Cloud and On Premise so that Organisations can control their own data.

-This is what i currently use, and have Makefiles for.
-I am porting them to Task files currently.
+The following is what i currently use.

+I am currently porting the Makefiles to Taskfiles.

 ### Process Compose ( PC )